AnyChart/docs.anychart.com/Gantt_Chart_NEW/Live_Edit.md

 **Note:** To learn how change the default behavior of the chart in the Live Edit mode, see the [Events](Events) article.

 The following sample shows how the Live Edit mode works.
-All types of editing are enabled on the whole chart.
+All types of editing are enabled on the whole chart:

 {sample :height 360}GANTT\_NEW\_Live\_Edit\_01{sample}